 Owners have reported the problems for over a decade while Hyundai only offers temporary fixes to address the symptoms of the dangerous and recurring problems with Theta II equipped vehicles.
 Despite all of the recalls and investigations, Theta II-equipped Hyundai and Kia Vehicles continue to have the same problems today.

 Currently, there are two class action settlements pending in the United States District Court for the Central District of California for Hyundai and Kia vehicles equipped with the problematic Theta II engine.
 These lawsuits, with court appointed class counsel, allege that the Class Vehicles suffer from a defect that can cause engine seizure, stalling, engine failure, and engine fire, that engine seizure or stalling can be dangerous if experienced and that some owners and lessees have been improperly denied repairs under the vehicle’s warranty.
+If you have not opted out of these class action settlements, the time has passed to do so and you are subject to the terms of the class settlement.

 More information regarding the pending class actions settlement can be found at: